 The top compression plate is mounted inside the frame under the machine.
 A vertical rod is fitted to the bottom of the load cell and this runs through a linear bearing in the lower crosshead and connects to the compression platens mounted below the machine.

 This allows the compressive force to be applied to the sample under test.
-The timber samples are placed in a purpose built test rig.
+The timber samples are placed in a purpose-built test rig.
 They are tested within 24 hours of removal from the conditioning chamber.
 The timber joist is propped such that it is supported on a roller bearer.
-Calibrated linear voltage displacement transducers are placed on the top of the timber support and on the underside of the timber connector at the centre of the timber connector.
+Calibrated linear voltage displacement transducers are placed on the top of the timber support and on the underside of the timber connector at the center of the timber connector.

 The load is applied in accordance with BS EN 26891:1991 ISO 6891:1983 and is applied to the hanger at 1/3 length of the timber joist via a hydraulic ram acting on a load spreader plate to ensure that there is no localised crushing of the timber joist under load.
 The load is applied in a prescribed manner until either the estimated failure load for the hanger is reached or a 15 mm deflection is measured (as the difference between the two transducer measurements).
 Hangers are measured in batches of five.